ibexa/documentation-user/docs/personalization/dashboard.md

 ### Scenarios

-The **Models** tab lists all available scenarios and additional information, such as a description of each of the scenarios, models that it uses, or whether it is operational or not.
+The **Scenarios** tab contains a list of all available scenarios.
+It also provides additional information, such as a description of each of the scenarios, models that the scenario uses, or indication of whether the scenario is operational or not.
 You can also click the **Preview** icon to see an example of recommendations that the scenario returns or the **Edit** icon to access the scenario configuration screen.